thruthesky/site-old-20180411/README.md

-# Lazy Loading
+# Route and Lazy Loading

+* Do not put any route on submodule.
+Only on app module has routings.

 * All page must be lazy loaded.
 This means all page folder must be a module and registered as a route.
+  Except header & footer templates which is needed to render layout. @see #Layout

 # Layout for each site.

 * Each site has its own header, footer and possibly side menus and more.
-* Layout is set in `app.component.html` for each domain.
+* Layout is designed in `app.component.html` for each site.
-  In this template, it includes each site's layout assets.
+  It imports each site's `header`, `footer` components.
+  This means, each site's header & footer is not dynamically loaded.
+These are loaded on app booting.

-* Each site's header, footer components must be saved under that site's folder as a module and will be imported by `app module` and used in `app.component.html` to display the layout.
+* Each site's header, footer components must be saved under that site's components folder as a module and will be imported by `app module` and used in `app.component.html` to display the layout.